 Findings

-- Three recurring formats structure the Tate-space: long-form interviews (Piers Morgan, Patrick Bet-David, George Janko), ripped/remixed Shorts with manosphere keywords, and YouTube-native formats (sketches, gaming, reactions) where Tate is memefied.
+- Three recurring categories structure the Tate-space: long-form interviews (Piers Morgan, Patrick Bet-David, George Janko), ripped/remixed Shorts with manosphere keywords, and YouTube-native formats (sketches, gaming, reactions) where Tate is “memefied.”

-- Large interview channels are rarely moderated due to size and journalistic framing; smaller “minion” channels face heavy removal — 9 of 15 most-viewed 2022 videos were inaccessible by 2024.
+- Large interview channels are rarely moderated due to size and journalistic framing, while smaller “minion” channels face heavy removal — 9 of 15 most-viewed 2022 videos were inaccessible by 2024.

-- 31.8% of dataset videos were missing by December 2024, yet removed videos had already accumulated substantial views — moderation is slow relative to recommendation.
+- In the large dataset, 70.1% of videos were Shorts; 31.8% were missing by December 2024, yet removed videos still accumulated substantial views, indicating slow moderation relative to recommendation speed.

-- Motivation, wealth, fighting, and society topics account for over half of videos, indicating an aspirational rather than overtly ideological framing.
+- Motivation, wealth, fighting, and society topics dominate (over half of videos), reflecting aspirational rather than overtly ideological framings.

-- Channels like WealthTeachers achieved nearly 10% of total views from 93 Shorts despite modest subscribers, evidencing heavy algorithmic amplification before removal.
+- Channels like WealthTeachers captured nearly 10% of total views from just 93 Shorts despite modest subscriber counts, evidencing heavy algorithmic amplification before eventual removal.

 Connections